 Recruitment and marketing.
-Efforts to recruit students to postsecondary education tend to be broad-band and vary by type of institution and the subgroups they seek to enroll.
-For example, high prestige institutions vie for the best high school graduates, usually with targeted outreach to attract students from demographic groups that are underrepesented on their campuses.
+Efforts to recruit students to postsecondary education tend to be broadly aimed, and they vary by type of institution and the subgroups they seek to enroll.
+For example, prestigious institutions vie for the best high school graduates, usually with targeted outreach to attract students from demographic groups that are underrepresented on their campuses.
 Such institutions often use the latest marketing tools to gather and analyze data on demographics, attitudes, and preferences, and to monitor the effectiveness of recruitment practices.

 Less prestigious postsecondary programs reach out to a broad segment of the population.
 Active recruitment by such programs varies with enrollment capacity and budget availability.
-For example, community colleges traditionally have tried to be open to all, and of those who enroll in community college, about 40% matriculate to 4 year colleges.
-Vocational and career education programs have focused on enrolling those pursuing adult education and literacy and career and technical education and have tapped into state formula and discretionary grant programs under the federal Carl D. Perkins Career and Technical Education Act.
+For example, community colleges traditionally have tried to be open to all, and of those who enroll in community college, about 40 percent matriculate to four-year colleges.
+Vocational and career education programs have focused on enrolling those pursuing adult education and literacy, career, and technical education and have tapped into state formulas and discretionary grant programs under the federal Carl D. Perkins Career and Technical Education Act.